votchallenge/website/contents/vot2016/dataset.md

 However, the GT of VOT2016 is more accurate than the GT of VOT2015 dataset which has an impact on the evaluation.

 The VOT-TIR2016 dataset was updated with new sequences.

-Due that, please download the new datasets according to your participation (VOT2016, VOT-TIR2016 or both challenges).